107th Light Anti-Aircraft Regiment, Royal Artillery: Island defence

-Iceland had been occupied by British Forces in 1940, and two companies of 14th Royal Fusiliers were detached in September 1940 and were serving there in early 1941.
-One of these later became 1st Independent Garrison Company, and two new companies were raised for 14th Royal Fusiliers.
+From Sheffield, 14th (OD) Battalion was sent to Peterborough.
+Iceland had been occupied by British Forces in May 1940, and on 16 October two companies of 14th (OD) Battalion were detached to form part of the garrison.
+They were still serving there in early 1941.
+One of these later became 1st Independent Garrison Company, and two new companies were raised for 14th Royal Fusiliers at Peterborough.